Skip to Content

 Before going fossil hunting, you should explore the geological formations in your area to identify which ones consist of sedimentary rocks.

-Keep your eyes open when you pass through the land in which roads have been cut, and take note of the exposed layers in the embankments.
+Keep your eyes open when you pass through the land where roads have been cut, and take note of the exposed layers in the walls.
 You can also use geological maps of the area you want to explore to see where sedimentary rock is located.

 If you go on hikes in the wilderness or along beaches, lakes, or rivers, carefully study any exposed rock faces you encounter.

 Also, be aware of any stretches of rock you find in old riverbeds and deltas.
 Fossils may be under your feet and not in rock faces.
-Be mindful of odd shapes in the rock that could be ancient footprints or tracks.
+Be mindful of odd shapes in the rock, such as ancient footprints or tracks.

-Try walking in streams while gazing at the ground, not looking for anything in particular but watching for flat, sharp-edged rock fragments that have recently broken off of rock faces.
+Try walking in streams while gazing at the ground, not looking for anything in particular but watching for flat, sharp-edged rock fragments that have recently broken off rock faces.
 They may contain trace fossils.
-Particularly lumpy rocks could be fossilized feces called coprolites.
+In particular, lumpy rocks could be fossilized feces called coprolites.

 Sedimentary rocks often occur near water sources because of the erosion that takes place in these places.
 Just remember that rivers and lakes dry up, leaving only their channels and basins behind.